datlink2th/cs_tutor_lesson_git/README.md

-# This is a readme
+# this is a read me

-This is where the description of the code will be for our project.
+This is where you find description of projects

-Step 1: Read the readme.